Infrastructure as Code (IaC): Terraform vs Ansible vs Pulumi

 Infrastructure as Code (IaC) is the practice of defining, provisioning, and managing infrastructure using code rather than manual processes.

 By treating infrastructure like software, teams gain consistency, repeatability, and the ability to scale operations safely.
+This approach is foundational to modern cloud infrastructure architectures.

 This article explains the core principles of IaC and compares three leading tools: Terraform, Ansible, and Pulumi.